62. Share a struggle (there’s an upside to sharing your downside).

 zebras walking across desert with shadow

-Share your shadow … it might shrink.
+Share your shadow … it might get lighter.
 National Geographic picture of the year.

 Connection Skill & Action Step: Share a Struggle